 - On busy days, traffic backs up along Pacific Coast Highway.
 Instead of inching along being frustrated, think about stopping somewhere, parking and going to the beach.
 If you're south of town, try going a block uphill and following a street parallel to Pacific Coast Highway.

 - During the summer art festivals, the city operates free shuttles from remote lots to town and along Pacific Coast Highway.
 They make it easy to get around without having to drive.
-You can get their routes and parking locations here.

 - Get the app: You can get real-time trolley information and find places around town using the free Visit Laguna Beach app.